 Asbestos Laws in Rhode Island

-The state of Rhode Island maintains its asbestos removal programs through the state’s Department of Health, which also sets the standards for removal and certifications for the individuals involved in the asbestos abatement process.
+Rhode Island maintains its asbestos removal programs through the state’s Department of Health, which also sets the standards for removal and certifications for those involved in the asbestos abatement process.
 Asbestos abatement consists of waste disposal, the handling of asbestos, and the removal of asbestos.

 - Rhode Island maintains an “Asbestos Control Program” that approves the certification of inspectors and contractors.
 The state requires that any work to remove asbestos material must give the state ten days written notice prior.
 The notification also request that specifics to detail the removal and to give information in case of an emergency are mandatory information to include on the notification.